booste-corporation/booste_cli/README.md

 # <a name="installation"></a> Installation

+If you have not already, download and install [python3](https://www.python.org/downloads/) and [pip3](https://pip.pypa.io/en/stable/).

-Run this command in your terminal to install the CLI tool via [pip](https://pip.pypa.io/en/stable/):
+Run this command in your terminal to install the CLI tool:
 ```bash
 pip3 install booste-cli
 ```